ethersphere/SWIPs/SWIPs/swip-20.md

 ### Swarm API changes
 - *API Stake endpoint:*
-   For the staking node, the value for committed stake should be solicited as user input in the form of an added request parameter.
+   For the staking node, the parametars that are set are same as in swip-19, which is sending value and nonce
 - *API stake accessor:*
   When the sync
 - *API support for withdraw:*